 If you live in Scotland

-Mainland Scotland is in lockdown for January 2021.
-If you are clinically extremely vulnerable, the chief medical officer will be writing to you with guidance.
+If you are clinically extremely vulnerable, the chief medical officer will have written to you with guidance.

 - You should stay at home as much as possible.